telefonicaid/fiware-connectors/README.md

 Description
 ==================

-Set of Python scripts for integrating visualization tools with NSGO Context Brokers such as Orion.
+Set of Python scripts for integrating visualization tools with NSGI Context Brokers such as Orion.

 You can get Orion at: https://github.com/telefonicaid/fiware-orion